BelialClover/pokeemerald_rowe/README.md

 This branch also implements Ipatix's HQ m4a mixer and *15 voice direct sound polyphony*.
 I also recommend keeping the sample rate the default value of 13379 Hz, as to prevent vanilla music from breaking.

-Check out my other branches for other music from select soundtracks:
+Check out my other branches for music from select soundtracks:
 * [**DPPt Music**](https://github.com/CyanSMP64/pokeemerald/tree/dppt_music).
 (Requires 1687104 bytes (~1.61 MB) of free space.)
 * [**HGSS Music**.](https://github.com/CyanSMP64/pokeemerald/tree/hgss_music) (Requires 1439184 bytes (~1.37 MB) of free space.)
 * **DPPt and HGSS Music**.
 (Requires 2895540 bytes (~2.76 MB) of free space.)